jonaslsaa/icsearch/README.md

 - **Nodes**: Each node has type (δ, γ, or ε) and three ports (principal and two auxiliaries).
 - **Connections**: Ports connect to other ports (bidirectional).
-- **Rewriting**: If two nodes’ *principal* ports are connected, they form an *active pair*.
-A local rewrite rule is applied based on the pair’s types, potentially rewiring ports or creating new nodes.
+- **Rewriting**: If two nodes' *principal* ports are connected, they form an *active pair*.
+A local rewrite rule is applied based on the pair's types, potentially rewiring ports or creating new nodes.
+- **Redex Queue**: A performance optimization that tracks active pairs in a queue instead of rescanning the entire net after each rewrite.
-- **Gas Limit**: Each rewrite step consumes “gas.”
+- **Gas Limit**: Each rewrite step consumes "gas."
 If the net rewrites too many steps, it stops early.

 ### Universal Search

 - **Enumeration**: The system systematically generates candidate IC networks up to `max_nodes`.
-Each network is built from a numeric “index” that encodes node types and connections.
+Each network is built from a numeric "index" that encodes node types and connections.
 - **Execution**: For each enumerated net, the IC runtime runs it.
-- **Check**: If the net’s final state encodes a factorization for a given integer N, the search returns a solution.
+- **Check**: If the net's final state encodes a factorization for a given integer N, the search returns a solution.

 ### Factoring Example